paulstothard/fast-pptx/README.md

 # fast-pptx

-Quickly make a PowerPoint presentation from a directory of code snippets, CSV files, Graphviz DOT files, images, PDFs, and URLs. **fast-pptx** adds syntax highlighting to the code snippets, converts the CSV files to tables, renders the DOT files, creates high-resolution images from the PDFs, captures screenshots of the websites, and then adds the content to a PowerPoint presentation.
+Quickly make a PowerPoint presentation from a directory of code snippets, CSV files, TSV files, Graphviz DOT files, Mermaid mmd files, images, PDFs, and URLs. **fast-pptx** adds syntax highlighting to the code snippets, converts the CSV and TSV files to tables, renders the DOT and mmd files, creates high-resolution images from the PDFs, captures screenshots of the websites, and then adds the content to a PowerPoint presentation.

 See the [sample output](includes/README_sample_output.md) produced from the included sample input files.